 In order to encourage content generation, Snapchat had to incentivize the whole process, rewarding channels which have greater traction.
 And like most online content, virality requires a clickbait headline (and body content which more often than not, provides little to no value to its readers).
 The content is just light on the brain.

 What can a company do when it depends on catchy content and has a falling stock price?
 It goes all out to protect itself and its shareholders.
 They encourage creators to produce content that is extremely engaging, keeping their barriers to access light and flexible.
 In some cases, morals go out the window in the face of an opportunity for virality.
 Accountability is no longer of maximum value.

 You may think the solution seems simple - just increase the minimum age required to join Snapchat considerably and enforce age-gates!
 This would ensure that even its youngest users are mature enough to consume explicit content without getting carried away.
+Yubo is another popular app that has been in the spotlight for all the wrong reasons.
 However, this measure must be coupled with a strong yet secure verification process which ensures that nobody can lie about their birthdate.
 To implement such a verification process, it would require government ID proof to be shared with Snapchat, raising concerns of data breaches.
 A complicated process indeed!